Trauma counselling in Nelson, BC

 A somatic approach to healing trauma

-According to the Somatic Experiencing® model, trauma represents incomplete defensive responses that become frozen—held in the nervous system, still active, still waiting to complete.
+According to the Somatic Experiencing® model, trauma is a manifestation of incomplete attempts to defend yourself from danger that become locked in your nervous system.
 When threat happens, your body instinctively prepares to fight, flee, or freeze.
-But sometimes those responses can't be expressed—you couldn't fight back, couldn't escape, or had to shut down to survive.
-The activation energy from those interrupted defensive impulses remains in your nervous system, creating the persistent symptoms we recognize as trauma.
+But sometimes those responses can't be expressed in the moment: you couldn't fight back, couldn't escape, or had to shut down to survive.
+The mobilized energy from those interrupted defensive impulses remains in your body, creating the persistent symptoms we recognize as trauma.

 I use Somatic Experiencing® to help your body complete what got interrupted.
 This means working with sensations, tracking what happens in your body moment to moment, and supporting your nervous system to finish the protective responses it began.
-We build your capacity for regulation gradually, expanding your window of tolerance—the range where you can experience sensations and emotions without becoming overwhelmed or shutting down.
+We build your capacity for regulation gradually, expanding the range of sensations and emotions you can experience without becoming overwhelmed or shutting down—including the ones that used to trigger you.

 What this looks like in practice